ezequielpilcsuk/ezequielpilcsuk/README.md

 ### About me 👋
-Prefered Pronouns: he/him.
+- Pronouns: he/him.
-On my third year of my Computer Science Major Degree in the Federal University of Santa Catarina (UFSC).
+- On my third year of a Computer Science Major Degree in the Federal University of Santa Catarina (UFSC).
-Currently doing Computer Organization, Computer Networks II, Databases and Calculus II classes.
+- Currently doing Computer Organization, Computer Networks II, Databases and Calculus II classes.